Introduction: Flat-Pack Wooden Chairs

 These chairs are my heavy-duty version of the classic 2-piece wooden beach chair (or "camp" chair).

 They are comfortable to sit in and are rock solid.
-They hold my 250 pounds without a creak!
 The best part is that they pack away tidily with the seat section nesting into the back section for storage or transport.

 I made these from 1" thick solid ash wood with cotton canvas and lightly padded seats.
 I'm very happy with how they turned out, and I hope you'll use my plans to make some for yourself.